KIWI-ST/kiwi.server/README.md

 ```

 ### Engine.Brain ###
->implemention of some machinelearning algorithm by tensorflowSharp.as Deep Q-Learning:
+>implemention of some machinelearning algorithm, such as Deep Q-Learning:
 ```c#
          //can implement the "IDEnv" interface according to your own needs IDEnv env = new DImageEnv(featureRasterLayer, labelRasterLayer);